Setup Guide for ThreatCheck API

 You must have the following to complete this guide successfully:

-• Enterprise Subscription: An active Silent Push Enterprise subscription.
+• Enterprise subscription: An active Silent Push Enterprise subscription.

-• Network Access: The environment must allow outbound HTTPS requests to https://api.threatcheck.silentpush.com/v1/.
+• Network access: The environment must allow outbound HTTPS requests to https://api.threatcheck.silentpush.com/v1/.

 Note: The key is masked by default.